Jinxiansen/ServerSideSwift/Source/Install.md

 3. wait for Xcode to run, click `Run` to start the project.

+### Done
-Now let's get started! good luck! 🤝 🤝
+Now that you have installed Vapor, let's get started! good luck! 🤝 🤝